For further information, please visit the White & Case Coronavirus Resource Center.

-A: Yes, during a pandemic, employers may take steps to determine if employers returning to the workplace have COVID-19 because an individual with the virus will pose a direct threat to the health of others.
+A: Yes, during a pandemic, employers may take steps to determine if employers returning to the workplace have COVID-19 because an individual with the virus will pose a direct threat to the health of others, including testing employees before permitting them to enter the workplace or periodically to determine if they pose a threat to others.
 Employers should ensure that the tests are accurate and reliable by, among other things, reviewing guidance from the CDC and other public health authorities.
 Employers also should note that testing only reveals if the virus is currently present and a negative test does not mean the employee will not acquire the virus later.
 Employers therefore should still implement other infection control practices, such as social distancing, regular handwashing and other measures, in the workplace to prevent transmission of COVID-19.

 Q: May an employer administer a COVID-19 antibody test (a test to detect the presence of COVID-19 antibodies but not the COVID-19 virus) before permitting employees to enter the workplace?*

 A: No, because the CDC’s interim guidelines state that antibody test results “should not be used to make decisions about returning persons to the workplace.”